dmachard/python-dnsdist-console/README.md

 setKey("GQpEpQoIuzA6kzgwDokX9JcXPXFvO1Emg1wAXToJ0ag=")
 ```

-## Handshake
+## Run command

 Configure the client with the IP address and the TCP port of your dnsdist as well as the associated secret key.
 If the provided key is incorrect, an exception will be raised.

 ```python
 from dnsdist_console import Console